david-gaspard/msmodel/README.md

 * `<uid>` is a unique identifier based on the current time (updated every millisecond).

 The options of `msmain` are the following:
 * `-p <nthread>`: Set the number of threads to `<nthread>` for the parallelization.
 The default value is 4.
-More generally, the recommended value is the number of physical cores of the processor.
+In general, the recommended value is the number of physical cores of the processor.
 Higher values are also possible on [hyper-threaded processors](https://en.wikipedia.org/wiki/Hyper-threading), but the speedup may not be significant.
 * `-?`: Print a short command summary and exits.

 ### msplot